avsurganov/ItinGen/README.md

    * We rewrote the app with an Angular.js front end.
    * We decided to change the format of the "Liked Itineraries" visual so that the user doesn't see overlapping itineraries.
    * We did not implement the ability to select an itinerary to follow.
 We decided that this feature didn't add anything to the app experience and wasn't important to the main functionality.
+   * We decided not to implement the ability for a user to un-like an itinerary.
    * We implemented a Facebook login functionality.
    * We updated the color scheme.
    * We added a fire logo.